FilipeVMartins/Projeto_Laravel_Newtab/README.md

-Individual Project for Newtab Academy using Laravel and React.
+Individual Project for Newtab Academy using Laravel for RESTful API's endpoints and React as SPA with React Router to consume those endpoints using fetch.

 It's an application to calculate the score of candidates applying for job positions.
 The score is calculated by a formula that considers the (((job level x candidate level) plus (the distance score between them two)) / 2)
 Where the distance score should be calculated based on the smallest path between the candidate location and the job location.